-Fragrant and delicious, Saffron rice is a easy to pair with subtle and fresh curries and stews.
-Perfect with almond based curries, coconut curries and vegetable stews.
-Add as a layer to your ribbon rice if desired.
+Fragrant and delicious, saffron rice is a great way to pair with subtle and fresh curries and stews.
+Perfect with almond-based curries, coconut curries, and vegetable stews.
+If desired, add it as a layer to your ribbon rice.
 Saffron rice makes a wonderful aromatic Kheema/Mince Palau.
-Serve it with a dahi ni Kudhee and a prawn Tarapori Patio.
+Serve with prawn Tarapori patiyo and dahi ni kudhee.
 The choice is yours.

 |Saffron rice with a sliver of lemon and cardamom pods|

 1 1/2 tsp salt

 1/4 teaspoon crushed saffron threads in 1/2 cup warm water to blossom